 36. Numerous scientific studies have reported that SARS-CoV-2 can survive and persist within the air and on surfaces and buildings after infected persons are present at a given location.
-Studies have found that SARS-CoV-2 remains active and dangerous in the air in properties and on common surfaces, including plastic, stainless steel, glass, wood, cloth, ceramics, rubber, and even money.12 All of these materials are widely present at Plaintiff's insured locations and subject to touch by the multitudes of people visiting Plaintiff's cafes daily.
+Studies have found that SARS-CoV-2 remains active and dangerous in the air in properties and on common surfaces, including plastic, stainless steel, glass, wood, cloth, ceramics, rubber, and even money.
+All of these materials are widely present at Plaintiff's insured locations and subject to touch by the multitudes of people visiting Plaintiff's facilities daily.
+For example, Plaintiff's ophthalmic instruments are composed of either stainless steel, plastic, and/or glass; tables and chairs used in the facilities are composed of plastic and/or wood; facility windows and doors are glass-based; and sample eyeglasses are composed of plastic, glass, and/or steel.